 6:00pm: Doors open, "America's 14 Forgotten Presidents of Congress" exhibit on display.

-6:30pm: Ms. Rhonda Wardlaw, Public Information Officer, City of Annapolis
+6:45pm: Rhonda Wardlaw, Public Information Officer, City of Annapolis.

 9:00pm: Adjourn